thriftshop-fn/create-purchase/readme.md

 ```
 - **NOTE: This Microservice should only be called after we Create Link and have reference_no (required)**

-- if intangible is true (i.e product such as softwares) **Address, and Receiver Info will Not Be Filled!** , default to false
+- if deliverable is false (i.e product such as softwares) **Address, and Receiver Info will Not Be Filled!** , default to false

 - Referral Code is Optional and  **used to update referral commission on referral sheet**
 </details>